We’re Celebrating Dads! Apply by June 16th & Get a FREE $50 Gift Card When Your Loan is Funded

 understanding debt

-When you are unable to pay off a debt, and cannot work out a payment arrangement with a creditor, the creditor will most likely turn your bill over to a collection agency and report the delinquency to a credit bureau.
-This generally happens three months or so after you default.
-Debts likely to be turned over to a collection agency are those such as credit card debts, telephone service debts, and other debts like medical, utility, and car payment debts.
+When you are unable to pay off a debt and cannot arrange a payment plan with a creditor, the creditor will likely turn your bill over to a collection agency and report the delinquency to a credit bureau.
+This usually happens around three months after default.
+Common debts that may be turned over include credit cards, medical bills, utilities, phone service, and car payments.

 If Your Debt Goes to Collection